Pain Management

 Muscle relaxants

-NMOSD may also cause spasticity, or painful muscle spasms.
-Doctors may prescribe medicines to help relax the muscles, which can help this type of pain.
+NMOSD may also cause spasticity (muscle stiffness) or painful muscle spasms.
+Doctors may prescribe medicines to help relax the muscles, which can help with this type of pain.
 Examples of muscle relaxants that may be used for NMOSD include baclofen and tizanidine.
-These drugs also are called antispasticity drugs.1,3,4
+These drugs are also called antispasticity drugs.1,3,4

 It is important to know that all drugs have side effects, and side effects vary depending on the specific drug you are taking.
 Some drugs listed above can have serious side effects.
 Talk to your doctor about the risks and benefits of each treatment before you begin taking it.